Fruitive activity is not the goal of the scriptures - Govinda-bhasya

 Fruitive activity is not the goal of the scriptures

-However, there are also passages in the scriptures that appear to contradict this view, suggesting that fruitive activities and the performance of vows can bring one definitive benefits.
+However, there are also passages in the scriptures that appear to contradict this view, suggesting that fruitive activities and the performance of vows can bring one permanent benefit.

 The Ṛg-Veda, for example, appears to discuss the worship of multiple deities, including Indra, Agni, the Aśvins, Maruts, and Adityas, Varuṇa, Soma, etc. Viṣnu is mentioned as the upholder of the cosmic order, but his position as the Supreme Lord is not directly emphasized.
 In the 8th Mandala of the Ṛg-Veda, Sūkta 18, for example, we find glorification of Soma, including promises of immortality by drinking the soma juice (or soma-rasa):